spacetelescope/jdaviz/README.rst

 Installing
 ----------
-For details on installing and using JDAViz, see the `Jdaviz documentation <https://jdaviz.readthedocs.io/en/latest/>`_.
+For details on installing and using Jdaviz, see the `Jdaviz documentation <https://jdaviz.readthedocs.io/en/latest/>`_.

 Help